Child, adult and travel vaccinations

-Travel to exotic locations may seem like a pipe dream these days, but when overseas travel ramps up again, you may need additional vaccinations depending on the destination.
+Travel to exotic locations is back on the agenda, but you may need additional vaccinations depending on the destination.

 It’s advised that you visit your doctor or medical practice at least 6 weeks before your planned travel date to ensure there is plenty of time to order vaccines and medication and provide injections at least 10 days before you travel.